tonysneed/GK.AspNetCore.Sainsburys.170220/README.md

 # Demos for GK Course on ASP.NET Core v1

+### NOTE: Demos use project.json tooling with Visual Studio 2015.

 The **Notes** folder contains relevant information, including links to articles, suggested reading, and handy tools.